Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Do you mean the first one or the subsequent ones or just the combo?

-You have a bunch of professionals that aren't really caring about you for most of the day, but are secretly observing you.
+It's not like a prison camp or anything, but just the experience of you have a bunch of professionals that aren't really caring about you for most of the day, but are secretly observing you.

-And so it's like they're not really paying attention to you that much during the day, but it's like if there's any abnormal behavior at all, they make sure to record that down.
+And so it's like they're not really paying attention to you that much during the day.

-And also, they completely put you in very abnormal conditions that aren't conducive to you acting, quote, unquote, normally.
+And also, they completely put you in very abnormal conditions that aren't conducive to you acting, quote unquote, normally.

-You know, they take away all your clothes.
+They take away all your clothes sometimes.

-Um, I forget what it's called, the fake blue light or something.
+I forget what it's called, the fake blue light or something.

-Um, you're stuck there, uh, you don't have many activities to do.
+You don't have many activities to do.

 So you're extremely bored.

-That was probably the most difficult part is like, you know, at a certain point I start counting down how much longer, how much longer every day.
+That was probably the most difficult part is like, you know, at a certain point, I start counting down how much longer, how much longer every day.

-Because if you're there for a week or two weeks or three weeks or four weeks, you're stuck there doing nothing all day.
+Because if you're in there for a week or two weeks or three weeks or four weeks, you're stuck there doing nothing all day.

 It's very socially dislocating.